zaphosting/docs/docs/dedicated-setup.md

 It is also possible to add and mount your own individual IOS.
 For more information on how to mount your own ISO file, we recommend taking a look at the **[Own ISO](dedicated-iso.md)** guide.

 ## Installation

-### Mount and boot ISO
+### Mounting and booting ISO

 Once the ISO file has been successfully selected and inserted, the system must now be restarted once so that the system accepts the change and carries out the boot process using the ISO file.
-To do this, click on the **Reboot** button.
+To do this, simply click on the **Reboot** button.
 It may take a moment for the restart to complete.

 ![EN](https://screensaver01.zap-hosting.com/index.php/s/zPQagx6yD5nCM7L/preview)

-### Open iLO and install the operating system
+### Using iLO to install the operating system

 The basis for installing your desired operating system is now fulfilled.
 The system has mounted the ISO and initiated the setup accordingly.
 Now open the **ILO administration interface** of your server and click directly on "Intergraded Remote Console: **HTML 5**" to access the screen of your server.
 More information on managing the console in the iLO administration interface can be found in our [iLO](dedicated-ilo.md) guide.